We welcome feedback on our service delivery and respect our customers’ rights to complain.

 Any complaint, suggestion, or compliment must be for the purpose of doing business with the department and the services we provide.

 A complaint does not include the following:

-- any contact relating to a product or service, where information or clarification is sought about government policies and/or legislation which is outside the direct control of the department
+- any matter relating to a product or service, where information or clarification is sought about government policies and/or legislation which is outside the direct control of the department.

 The department will protect the complainant’s confidentiality and privacy and offer whatever assistance they need to lodge a formal complaint, recognising their right to be heard without fear of retribution and at no charge.